OssNass/daHelp-Relief/README.md

 # daHelp-Relief
-Software to manage releif efforts deveolped fot Syrian Arab Red Crescent.
+Software to manage relief efforts developed for Syrian Arab Red Crescent.
 The relief project repository

 This repository contains the relief project components.